 So your company has a big data problem and after much research you purchase a CRM software solution (BI or Analytics Software included) you believe will solve all your issues.
 A few months after the install you find you’re no where closer to solving your big data problem and you’re ready to throw out the proverbial software baby with the bath water.
 Your team blames the software for not meeting their expectations.
 The software company tells you to take advantage of more training to use the software to its full potential.
 Thousands of dollars down the drain and zero progress.
 Does this sound familiar?

 The problem is common and the solution is two-fold.
 On the one hand, software companies need to make sales, and some of their marketing hype can be captivating.
 But they can only do so much in regards to the talent and the steps a customer takes beyond the install to impart the knowledge needed to drive value out of the software solution.
 On the other hand, executive leaders have the responsibility to be knowledgeable about the software they are buying and the talent they have.
 They need to get the right people, and stay committed long enough to work through the software hiccups.
-When you simply blame the other guy and look to replace the CRM software without properly evaluating and improving your internal talent, you’re not unlike a married couple that call it quits before six months of marriage.
+When you simply blame the other guy and look to replace the CRM software without properly evaluating and improving your internal talent, you’re not unlike a married couple that calls it quits before six months of marriage.